mithunshanbhag/azure-workshop/code-samples/function-app-mixed/readme.md

     ```

 * Create a container named `mycontainer` in the storage account associated with the function app.
 This is required for the blob storage trigger/input-binding demos to work.

+* In the `host.json` explicitly mention the name of the functions that need to be executed.